 What is the outlook (prognosis) for thyroid eye disease?

-This is a drawn-out illness.
-The inflamed period tends to last months to years (usually about two years).
-However, for most people it will be a mild disease needing lubricants and regular assessments only.
-It 'burns out' (fades away) by itself.
+Thyroid eye disease is a temporary but drawn-out illness which fades away by itself.
+The inflamed period tends to last months to years (usually about two years), after which there is a healing response.
+For most people the condition will be mild, needing lubricants and regular assessments only.
 For those with more severe disease, the outlook depends on how early it is diagnosed and how intensive the treatment is.
-About 1 in 4 people will end up with reduced eyesight.
+About 1 in 4 people with severe disease will end up with reduced eyesight.

 Further help & information